somhi/PCXT_DeMiSTify/README.md

 Some notes about serdrive:

+* 115.2 kbps does not work
-* 921.6 Kb only works at 14.3 MHz
+* 921.6 kbps only works at 14.3 MHz
 * Core has enabled RTS/CTS signals which gives better stability and speed to the HDD
   * Windows does not care about RTS/CTS signals
   * In Linux those RTS/CTS lines need to be connected for XTIDE to detect the image.
 Take care that CTS goes to RTS and RTS to CTS.

 **Mouse support**:

 * Core includes a wrapper that converts PS2 mouse protocol to Microsoft Mouse mode.
-Mouse support is experimental and seems to stop working most of the times when the other COM port is being used for serdrive.
-UART speed should be selected at 1200..115kbps in OSD and therefore serdrive should serve images at 115 kpbs.
-Cutemouse drivers has been tested and works `ctmouse /s2`
+Mouse support is experimental and stops working most of the times when the other COM port is being used for serdrive.
+Cutemouse driver has been tested and works `ctmouse /s2`

 Follows original Readme (with some crossed out text where does not apply).